dgoldhar/ELK/Getting Started.md

 <hr>

 ## empow classification plugin

-The empow classification plugin classifies attack log information to show attack intent and attack stage.
-It uses the cloud-based emplow classification center.
+The empow classification plugin enriches logs by adding information to show attack intent and attack stage, using emplow classification technology.

 ### Install the plugin